• Skip to primary navigation

 Stan Heidmann, President, Geppi Family Enterprises

-Did Diamond have to shutdown?
+Did Diamond have to shut down?

 I assumed this shutdown of Diamond had to do with the shutdown of nonessential businesses here in Maryland.
 Diamond Comic Distributors is based here in Maryland.
-I then learned book distributors were exempt from Gov. Hogan’s shutdown order.
+I then learned that book distributors were exempt from Gov. Hogan’s shutdown order.
 Diamond did not have to shut down.
 The decision to shut down was theirs and theirs alone.
-The decision to not pay publishers?
+The decision not to pay publishers?
 That seemed highly suspicious.
 Was Diamond Comic Distributors so short on revenue that it could not pay its debts?
 It would seem so.

 About a week later, Geppi Family Enterprises founder and CEO Steve Geppi sent a form letter to publishers.
 Diamond announced they would stagger payments to publishers.

-The second latter
+The second letter

 Dear Diamond Vendors,